Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 ![mystery](./mystery.png)

-Out of the three positioned boxes the yellow one has `z-index: 1`, and therefore appears on top.
+Out of the three positioned boxes, the yellow one has `z-index: 1`, and therefore appears on top.
 Good, the world is making sense.

 But what if we give a `z-index` to  the parent of the yellow box?
 Our